saasey/comb/README.md

+# Please give me feedback, your compression ratios with and without the comb program.thx

 # comb - a prepper for BigData to compress with.

 This was made to create new patterns out of seemingly random data.